Support from a student counsellor

 Who is my student counsellor?

 The student counsellors at The Hague University of Applied Sciences are divided among the various degree programmes.
 Want to find out who the student counsellor for your degree programme is?
-Download an overview of the studentcounsellors here.
+Download an overview of studentcounsellors here.
 Contact details are also provided.